Anthony Tratt

-Anthony Tratt (born November 3, 1965) is a professional racing car driver who grew up in Sydney, NSW, Australia.
+Anthony Craig Tratt (born November 3, 1965) is a professional racing car driver who grew up in Sydney, NSW, Australia.

 Background

 Tratt showed an interest in motorsport from when he was a youngster, at the age of just 10 years, via the Seton family.
 He would jump in the truck with Barry Seton, Russell and Mark Skaife and it was that which gave him his “first taste” for the sport.

 As he grew older, Tratt was given the opportunity to build a Porsche.
 He explains: “Once you’ve raced anything and racing is in your system it’s hard not to do it, so after a while I got bored of just helping out.
 At the time, a friend of ours was building a Porsche Cup car, so I helped him out.
 In the end the guy who owned it wasn’t able to race it, so I was asked to have a go.
 My first race was at Adelaide and we won.
 They thought that was pretty good, so I was allowed to race again.”